 While Warrawee have had successful men’s teams in the past, it has been our women bowlers who have been successful in recent years winning a pennant again in 2018.

 Much effort is put in by our willing coaches in all three sections both to teach new bowlers and croquet players and to improve the standard of current members.
 A number of our members are qualified umpires, giving freely of their time to adjudicate if called on for competitions and together with the coaches to ensure members understand rules.

 The club has always had an active social programme, from billy tea and open fire picnics when the ground was first cleared over 100 years ago to formal and informal dinners through the years.
 These social events supplement the good fellowship and enjoyment available to members on playing days, whatever their sporting standard may be.

-The club is now over 100 years old.
-It has changed constantly over that 100 years, adapting to changing member and community attitudes.
+The club is now over 111 years old.
+It has changed constantly over that time, adapting to changing member and community attitudes.
 Today we have a vibrant club, conscious of its community responsibilities.
-Two quite different examples epitimise this community spirit - each Wednesday morning the club runs therapy bowls for the disabled and together with our green keeper we have installed a number of large rainwater tanks allowing us to be largely water self sufficient for the maintenance of our greens.
+Two quite different examples epitimise this community spirit - each Wednesday morning for 26 years the club ran therapy bowls for the disabled until Government funding was discontinued for the transport; secondly, together with our green keeper we have installed a number of large rainwater tanks allowing us to be largely water self sufficient for the maintenance of our greens.

 The club also has initiatives in place to encourage younger bowlers, with an arrangement with a local high school, for bowls to be a school sport and a local primary school is also a regular user of the greens.